gvwilson/thirdbit/src/fiction/iffy/index.md

 "Well that means nought to me, mate, so you an' your brainmush friends can—oy!"
-She stepped sideways to block one of the Marines as he moved toward the door.
+She stepped sideways to block another Marine as he moved toward the door.

 "Clear away!
 Clear away, all o' you!"
 The crowded parted hastily at the shouted order.